zerothi/pythonsupport-page/docs/menu/macos/automated.rst

 *
     Open up a terminal again. if you see (base) next to your username, you can proceed.
 Otherwise try to install miniconda again.
 Miniconda can be found on `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`_.
-    For further information, see step 1 :ref:`here <my-reference-label>`
+    For further information, see step 1 :ref:`here <fully-manual-reference-mac>`

 *